 - Active Sovereignty, 20 St. John's J.L. & Pub.
-Pol'y 541 (2007) (Symposium on the Rehnquist Court and Federalism).
+Pol'y 541 (2007).
 SSRN.

 - Clouds, Cameras, and Computers: The First Amendment and Networked Public Places, 59 Fla.
-L. Rev. 1 (2007), reprinted in First Amendment Law Handbook: 2007-2008 Edition (Rodney A. Smolla ed., Thompson/West 2007).
+L. Rev. 1 (2007) (reprinted in Rodney A. Smolla ed., First Amendment Law Handbook: 2007-2008 Edition, Thompson/West 2007).
 SSRN.

 - Property, Place, and Public Discourse, 21 Wash.
-U. J.L. & Pol'y 173 (2006) (Symposium on the Rehnquist Court and the First Amendment).
+U. J.L. & Pol'y 173 (2006).
 SSRN.